leanprover/fp-lean/functional-programming-lean/src/type-classes/standard-classes.md

 ## Exercises

  * Write an instance of `HAppend (List α) (NonEmptyList α) (NonEmptyList α)` and test it.
- * Define a datatype that represents binary trees.
-Implement a `Functor` instance for this datatype.
+ * Implement a `Functor` instance for the binary tree datatype.